-1. Introduction3
+1. Introduction

-2. Background - What is ESG?5
+2. What is ESG?4

-3. How is ESG relevant to my company?7
+3. Why is ESG relevant to my company?6

-4. Our Global Commitments9
+4. New Zealand's Global Commitments7

-5. What are the available global frameworks in New Zealand?

-6. What should be reported?13
+5. New Zealand's National Commitments

+6. ESG Reporting Factors

+7. Climate-related Reporting11

-7. How to approach reporting on ESG14
+8. How to approach reporting on ESG13

+9. Reporting formats16

-9. Communication with shareholders
+10. Communication with shareholders17

-10. Green Bonds

-11. Further Resources
+Furt her Resources21

-This guidance note applies to the obligations contained in the NZX Listing Rules, relating to ESG.
-Issuers should note that this guidance note is not intended to be a definitive statement of the application of the rules in every situation, and is only a guide to NZXR's policy and practice.
+This guidance note applies to the obligations contained in the Rules, relating to ESG.
+Issuers should note that this guidance note is not intended to be a definitive statement of the application of the Rules in every situation, and is only a guide to NZX's policy and practice.
 This guidance note does not limit NZX's discretion under the rules.
-This guidance note reflects the listing rules and law as at 1 January 2019 which is subject to change.
+This guidance note reflects the NZX Listing Rules and law as at xxxxx 40 December 2020 which is subject to change.
 NZX takes no responsibility for any error contained in this guidance note.
 NZX may replace guidance notes at any time and Issuers should ensure that they have the most recent version of this guidance note by checking NZX's website at www.nzx.com.